Sprimag

 3.3 Applicant portal

-Applicants for an advertised position can send their application documents to us via the insecure route by e-mail.
-As a secure means of communication, we offer you postal delivery and direct transmission/upload via our Cryptshare-Server.
-All information is processed for the purpose of the aptitude test with the aim of achieving an adequate filling of the vacant position.
-The legal basis here is Art.6 para1 (b) GDPR the fulfillment of contractual and pre-contractual obligations and Art.6 para1 (a) GDPR the consent of the applicant in cases where consent is required.
-For more information on the handling of applicant data, please refer to our Applicant Privacy Policy, which can also be found on this page.
+Applicants for an advertised position can send us their application documents in various ways.
+In addition to the usual channels, applicants can upload their documents via our applicant portal available on this website.
+Data upload and download are protected against access by third parties using modern encryption technology.
+All information in connection with the use of the portal is processed for the purpose of aptitude testing with the aim of finding a suitable candidate for the vacant position.
+The legal basis here is the fulfillment of contractual or pre-contractual obligations in accordance with Art.6 para.1 (b) GDPR and the consent of the applicant in accordance with Art.6 para.1 (a) GDPR in cases where consent is required.
+Further information on the handling of applicant data can be found in our data protection information for applicants, which can also be found on this page

 3.4 Further data collection